Tom Scholz: Personal life

+Politics

+Politically liberal, Scholz supported Barack Obama in the 2008 Democratic primaries, and in the 2008 general election.
+However, he insisted that he was merely a supporter of Obama, and was not endorsing a presidential candidate.
+In February 2008, Scholz issued a cease and desist letter to then-Republican Governor or Arkansas and presidential candidate Mike Huckabee, instructing him to stop using the song "More Than a Feeling" at his campaign rallies.

+Family

 Scholz married his first wife, Cynthia Hartford, in October 1971, shortly after they both graduated from college.
-They have a son, Jeremy Scholz, who followed in his father's footsteps by graduating from MIT and becoming a successful entrepreneur (although he is not also a professional musician.)
+They have a son who followed in his father's footsteps by graduating from MIT.

 Scholz married Kim Hart in the Florida Keys on January 11, 2007.
 They live in the Boston area.

+Diet

 Scholz has been a vegetarian for more than 30 years.

+Philanthropy

 In 1987, he established a charitable foundation, the DTS Charitable Foundation, which has a variety of missions: supporting animal protection, providing vegetarian resources, stopping world hunger, creating homeless shelters, food banks, animal rescues and sanctuaries, and advocating for children's rights.
 The foundation has raised millions of dollars.
 PETA awarded him their Compassionate Action Award in 2013.